 Women who are in their first trimester (that is, 14 weeks pregnant or less) may attend.
 Past this point in the pregnancy, safety considerations mean that we cannot allow you to participate.

 Assuming I'm 14 weeks pregnant or less, is it safe for me to participate?

 If yours is a normal pregnancy, then Otherworld should be safe for you.
 We suggest you discuss your attendance with your obstetrician or midwife in order to decide.
 (More on this below.)
 Although the weekend does include physical activity, including combat with padded foam swords, the nature of this activity should pose no problem to a healthy pregnancy.

 Having said that, we feel obligated to remind potential participants that as many as 25% of all pregnancies end in miscarriage.
 Most of these occur during the first trimester; a significant number of them happen before a woman even suspects she's pregnant.
-In the vast majority of these cases, the miscarriage has NOTHING to do with any action taken by the woman, and there's nothing she could have done differently to prevent it.
+In the vast majority of these cases, the miscarriage has nothing to do with any action taken by the woman, and there is nothing she could have done differently to prevent it.